 A world where your favorite musician is a doctor or lawyer, or construction worker because music doesn't exist?

-A life where you can't turn on your favorite workout playlist for the gym?
-Or the pump-up song to boost your confidence for your big presentation?
+A life where you can't turn on your favorite workout playlist while going for a run?
+Or the pump-up song to boost your confidence right before your big presentation?

 If you can't, you are definitely not alone.

 Music tends to hit on us a deep level.
 Whether it is sad music that helps us feel relatable when we are going through hard times or joyful music that adds an extra bounce to your step, music is incredibly powerful.

 But, why is this the case?
 Why does music impact your brain and mood so deeply?

 In the article below, we'll discuss how music can actually affect our mood.

 - Music Changes the Way We Perceive the World